kk20krishna/Intelligent-Sourcing/app_doc.md

 - Click **Save Changes** to update the Excel file.

 ## 3️⃣ Generate Data 🏗️
-- Enter the number of warehouses, products, and orders.
+- Enter the number of fulfilment locations, products, and orders.
 - Adjust the weightage values and specify ranges for cost, distance, priority, etc.
 - Click **Generate Data** to create a new intelligent sourcing dataset.
 - This feature is primarily used for testing and validating the app before applying it to actual sourcing data.